 I mean, that was the title of Darwin's book.

-And and in the midst of all this, the idea that people want to tag talk radio or Fox News with this stuff.
+And in the midst of all this, the idea that people want to tag talk radio or Fox news with this stuff, we have serious problems that apparently few are even willing to approach in terms of source, honest discussion, so forth.

-But if if that happens to be true, do you know that to be true about the teaching of evolution?
+But if that happens to be true, do you know that to be true about the teaching of evolution?

-You know you don't know that to be true.
+You don't know that to be true.

 I hope it isn't.